perazaharmonics/c-Signal/README.md

 # csig
-Slowly built library of Digital Signal Processing Commonly used Transforms for Spectral Analysis, and time-spectral Analysis.
-Also, implementations of Signals and Demonstrating the capabilities of General Signal Processing.
+Slowly built library of Digital Signal Processing Commonly used Transforms for Spectral Analysis, and time-spectral Analysis.  implementations demonstrating the capabilities of General Signal Processing.